-What Are The Skin Symptoms Of Acne Rosacea?
+What Are the Skin Symptoms of Acne Rosacea?

 In the first article of this series I presented an overview of rosacea.
 In this article, I'll describe the symptoms of rosacea in detail to help you better understand the disease.
 In the third article, I'll summarize what I've found to be important general supportive skin care tips that help prevent rosacea flair ups and maintain rosacea remissions.
-In the final post, I'll discuss my dermatologic treatment approach to rosacea, including medicines, procedures and diet advice.
+And in the fourth post, I'll discuss my dermatologic treatment approach to rosacea, including medicines, procedures and diet advice.

 Acne rosacea symptoms in detail

 The symptoms of rosacea may develop slowly over years or occur all of a sudden.
 Acne rosacea is a form of adult acne and typically comes on in the 20's or later in life.
 Bright red rosy cheeks in childhood may indicate a predisposition to rosacea later in life.